roeeorland/how-tos/portable_container_environment/run_environment_in_docker.md

 Then run the container with volume mount: docker run -d -p 8080:8080 -v %cd%:/<new folder NOT IN USE!!!, otherwise you won't be able to find the virtual environment or add /read local files> --name vscode-dev-container my-vscode-dev-env

+on powershell it's ${PWD} instead of %cd% in linux I think it's just ./

 open a browser window at localhost:8080 to get the vscode installation

 to use the virtual environment you installed, go to the Python: select interpreter option in the search bar and use "Enter interpreter path" to find the installation (in this case it's ../workspace/venv/python)